johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 In this case, the horizontal axis would likely represent the pro- and anti- J.K.
 Rowling factions, and the vertical axis would represent the common ground of the community: quality Harry Potter fan fiction.
 The algorithm lets us in a sense de-polarize the forum, factoring out the effect of polarization and getting back to community's original essence.

 Politics is not the only factor that can divide a forum.
 Suppose there is a popular forum for posting ridiculously cute pet pics.
 Sadly, in recent years, two factions have formed: the cat faction and the dog faction.
-The more extreme cat people mercilessly downvote pictures of dogs (regardless of how cut they are), and the dog people vice versa.
+The more extreme cat people mercilessly downvote pictures of dogs (regardless of how cute they are), and the dog people vice versa.
 Recently, the dog faction has gained the upper hand, and a cat-picture has little chance of making the front page, no matter how frigging adorably it is.

 Again, by separating the dog-cat factor from the common ground factor, we can re-focus the community on it's original purpose: raw frigging cuteness.